Arshdeep Singh: Domestic career

 In junior cricket, Arshdeep played in the Katoch Shield tournament.
-He was part of the Indian under 19 team which won 2018 Under-19 Cricket World Cup and went on to play for the under-23 national side.
+He was part of the Indian under 19 team which won 2018 Under-19 Cricket World Cup and went on to play for the under-23 national team.

 In 2018, he played for Punjab's under-23 cricket team in the CK Nayudu Trophy.
-Playing against Rajasthan under-23s, he took eight wickets, including a hat-trick, in Rajasthan's second inning and 10 wickets in the match.
+Playing against Rajasthan under-23s, he took eight wickets, including a hat-trick, in Rajasthan's second innings and 10 wickets in the match.
 Arshdeep went on to make his List A debut for Punjab in the 2018–19 Vijay Hazare Trophy on 19 September 2018 and in January 2019 made his first-class debut against Vidarbha in the 2019–20 Ranji Trophy.

 In December 2018, he was bought by Kings XI Punjab (Note: Kings XI Punjab are now known as Punjab Kings.) in the player auction for the 2019 Indian Premier League.
-He made his Twenty20 debut for the side on 16 April 2019.
+He made his Twenty20 debut for the team on 16 April 2019.
 He finished as the team's second-highest wicket-taker during the season and was highlighted as a future star player.

 In November 2019, Arshdeep was named in India's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.

 Arshdeep received accolades for his yorkers and death-overs bowling in 2022 IPL, finishing the season with an economy rate of 7.7.

 In March 2023, Arshdeep agreed to play up to five County Championship matches for Kent County Cricket Club during the 2023 English cricket season.